Get App

 Washington Fields, a popular area within Washington, features a mix of new construction homes.
 Prices in this area can vary significantly, with properties ranging from $500,000 to over $5 million.
 The variation in price is often due to the size and features of the homes rather than their location.
 For instance, a $5 million mansion might sit next to a more modestly priced home.
 If you're considering moving to Washington, it's essential to consult with a real estate expert to find the right property for your needs.

-2. Santa Clara: A Unique Charm
+2. Santa Clara: A unique charm

 Santa Clara, located on the other side of St. George, has a distinct feel compared to its neighboring cities.
 Unlike Washington and St. George, Santa Clara has a more mature, green landscape with many trees and a river running through it.
 The city boasts a mix of older and newer constructions, including some estate-type homes and mansions.